mangushev/mtad-gat/README.md

 I do not use Estimator EVAL to do this since I use an adjustment procedure.
 I use this same simple omnianomaly approach.
 If we predicted anomaly and it is within some anomaly segment, whole segment becomes correctly predicted.
 I do not use a prediction latency (delta) value as in some other papers.
 Also, I think practically, if we flagged anomaly earlier compare to actual anomaly label, it could be considered hit maybe using some delta as well.
 I did not do this way here.
 Please see samples folder for evaluations for machine dataset 1-1, 1-2 and 1-3

 You must provide your threshold values

+See evaluation metrics for machine-1-1 for FORECASTING in samples folder

 python training.py --action=PREDICT --test_file=gs://anomaly_detection/mtad_gat/data/test/machine-1-1.tfrecords --output_dir=gs://anomaly_detection/mtad_tf/output/machine-1-1-fore --threshold=1.5547085 --prediction_task=EVALUATE --run_mode=FORECASTING